jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 #### IUOC07

-**Observation: To get an Enum value by its defined field, the values are streamed on every call.**
+**Observation: To get an enum value by its defined field, the values are streamed on every call.**
 **Problem:** the time to find element is O(n); n = the number of enum values.
 This unnecessary processing is executed for every call.
 **Solution:** use a static Map, value is found by key, the field.
 Access time is O(1), provided the [hashCode is well defined](http://www.ibm.com/developerworks/library/j-jtp05273/).
 If there is one field, of type String, this usually is implemented by overriding toString.
 Consider to implement a fromString method to provide the reverse conversion, see the following examples:
 **Examples:**
 ```java
 // BAD